caseybecking/casey.becking.me/about/index.md

   [9caaf802]: http://magentocommerce.com "Magento"
   [e1095229]: http://www.kering.com "Kering"

 Particularly focusing on enterprise-level development and infrastructure architecture, Casey strives to help his customers reach the full potential of their enterprises by cutting useless extra costs and maximizing their networks and systems.
+For more information about my career please follow this link to my [Linkedin Profile][111d61c2]

+  [111d61c2]: http://www.linkedin.com/in/caseybecking "Linkedin Profile"